loveful/samdx1/README.md

 Now, build the source to create a modified .bin file that is flashable for your chip and corresponds to the correct memory mapping.

 ### Uploading the Bootloader to your Board

+Now flash the .bin file you just compiled onto the board with a device programmer (e.c JTAG) and something that can talk to your device programmer (e.c Atmel Studio)

+### Modifying Arduino Core for Arduino IDE
+*to be contiuned*